mymax9172/quasar-studio-cli/README.md

 `$ qstudio test`

 > This command does not open the browser, so please CTRL+click on the URL provided to open a new page.
 If already open just refresh it

+### Update

+Update the Quasar Studio Application or the Quasar Studio CLI

+`$ qstudio update [--cli] [--app]`

+> If options are not provided, both CLI and the application are updated.
+Check release notes if something needs to be updated on framework folder